sylvainhalle/AntRun/Readme.md

 Downloads the bootstrap classpath (`rt.jar`) for Java 6, and places it in the project's root folder.
 See [cross-compiling](#xcompile).

+### clean

+Deletes compiled files and test reports.
+The standard task to force a fresh recompilation of the sources.

+### wipe

+Deletes everything except source files.

 Continuous integration                                               {#ci}
 ----------------------